Stephen Blaire

 Stephen Edward Blaire (December 22, 1941 – June 18, 2019) was an American Catholic prelate who served as Bishop of Stockton from 1999 to 2018.

 Biography

 Early life

 Stephen Edward Blaire was born in Los Angeles, California, as the twelfth of fourteen children.
 He attended local Catholic schools in the San Fernando Valley, and graduated from Our Lady Queen of Angels Seminary (high school) in 1959.
 Blaire then entered St. John's Seminary College in Camarillo.

 Priesthood

-He was ordained to the priesthood for the Archdiocese of Los Angelese by Cardinal James McIntyre on April 29, 1967, and then served as associate pastor of St. Luke's Parish in Temple City, California, until 1972.
+He was ordained to the priesthood for the Archdiocese of Los Angeles by Cardinal James McIntyre on April 29, 1967, and then served as associate pastor of St. Luke's Parish in Temple City, California, until 1972.

 From 1972 to 1986, Blaire worked in Catholic secondary education, initially as a teacher and administrator at Bishop Alemany High School in Mission Hills, California and later as vice principal at Bishop Amat High School in La Puente, California.
 He was principal at Bishop Alemany from 1977 to 1986.
 He then became curial moderator and chancellor of the archdiocese.